-Through the power of compound interest, you can actually spend much less money saving for retirement, so long as you start saving way ahead of time.
+Through the power of compound interest, you can actually afford to save using much less money if you start saving way ahead of time.

-For example, it's a bit easier to become a millionaire than you might think when you adequately leverage compound interest:
+For example, it's easier to become a millionaire than you might think when you use compound interest correctly:

 - With the average stock market returns, investing $300 per month over 40 years creates $1 million dollars

 - Over the course of only 20 years, it would instead take an investment of $1750 per month to create $1 million – over 6 times the amount of money needed when investing over the course of 40 years!